 Direct answer

-Bitcoin Fog appears in public DOJ context through a March 12, 2024 release involving a money-laundering conspiracy conviction.
-Mixer Explained treats the matter as a dated case-context example.
+Bitcoin Fog appears in public DOJ context through a March 2024 conviction release and a November 8, 2024 sentencing release reporting 12 years and six months.
+Conviction and sentence are distinct events; appeal or forfeiture status must be checked separately.
 The page does not generalize the outcome to unrelated tools, readers, or jurisdictions.

 Public source basis